Neuroblastoma, and Generalized seizures

 Shagreen patch Optic nerve glioma Ependymoma Angiofibromas Macule Wolff-Parkinson-White syndrome Adenoma sebaceum Gingival fibromatosis Astrocytoma Fibroma Sarcoma Infantile spasms Renal cell carcinoma High, narrow palate Multiple lipomas Cardiac rhabdomyoma Subungual fibromas Rhabdomyoma Low-set, posteriorly rotated ears Delayed speech and language development Epicanthus Depressed nasal bridge Micrognathia Scoliosis Microcephaly Generalized hypotonia Short stature Inguinal hernia Pectus excavatum Hernia Neoplasm of the pancreas Renal angiomyolipoma Wide intermamillary distance Increased intracranial pressure Cutis laxa Abdominal pain Lymphedema Specific learning disability Achromatic retinal patches Subependymal nodules Chordoma Hypomelanotic macule Cortical tubers Ungual fibroma Subcutaneous nodule Cafe-au-lait spot Cerebral calcification Gastroesophageal reflux Depressivity Respiratory insufficiency Feeding difficulties Patent ductus arteriosus Atrial septal defect Central hypoventilation Ventricular septal defect Death in infancy Acrania Polyhydramnios Posteriorly rotated ears Sensorineural hearing impairment Heterotopia Nystagmus Glioma Nephroblastoma Hallucinations Febrile seizures Ganglioneuroblastoma Abnormal pupil morphology Hyperhidrosis Upslanted palpebral fissure Short neck Motor delay Abnormality of the kidney Renal cyst Optic atrophy Autism Dilatation Hypothyroidism Mandibular prognathia Gray matter heterotopias Subependymal giant-cell astrocytoma Sacrococcygeal teratoma Expressive language delay Abnormal glucose tolerance Hyperplasia of the maxilla Dolichocephaly Projection of scalp hair onto lateral cheek Hamartomatous polyposis Cavum septum pellucidum Overbite Teratoma Advanced eruption of teeth Pulmonary lymphangiomyomatosis Dental enamel pits Confetti-like hypopigmented macules Small cell lung carcinoma Periventricular leukomalacia Genu valgum Hypermetropia Retinal hamartoma Premature chromatid separation Macrodactyly Abnormality of the cerebral ventricles Chylothorax Joint hypermobility Supraventricular tachycardia Pneumothorax Abnormality of the pleura Hyperreflexia Poor coordination Sporadic Apraxia Ventriculomegaly Overgrowth Jaundice Small nail Tall stature Otitis media Vesicoureteral reflux Frontal bossing Conductive hearing impairment Pes planus Renal agenesis Prominent forehead Macrotia Coarse facial features Abnormal vertebral morphology Accelerated skeletal maturation Oxycephaly Prolonged neonatal jaundice High anterior hairline Enlarged cisterna magna Long foot Agenesis of permanent teeth Neonatal hypotonia Joint laxity Partial agenesis of the corpus callosum Pointed chin Hypodontia Large hands Redundant skin Reduced number of teeth Aggressive behavior Macrocephaly Abnormal dermatoglyphics Webbed neck Growth delay Abnormality of the vertebral column Drusen Malignant hyperthermia Arnold-Chiari type I malformation Male infertility Uveitis Neurofibromas Cystic hygroma Gonadal dysgenesis Abnormality of blood and blood-forming tissues Shield chest Abnormality of color vision Leukocytosis Pterygium Failure to thrive in infancy Abnormality of the coagulation cascade Myelodysplasia Cubitus valgus Radial deviation of finger Arnold-Chiari malformation Nonimmune hydrops fetalis Restrictive cardiomyopathy Patent foramen ovale Gonadal neoplasm Preductal coarctation of the aorta Reduced factor XIII activity Nasogastric tube feeding Panuveitis Reduced factor XII activity Amegakaryocytic thrombocytopenia Superior pectus carinatum Neurofibrosarcoma Pectus excavatum of inferior sternum Atrial flutter Loose anagen hair Juvenile myelomonocytic leukemia Hypoplastic aortic arch Lymphangioma Optic disc hypoplasia Multiple lentigines Synovitis Asymmetry of the thorax Schwannoma Poor suck Azoospermia Ptosis Thrombocytopenia Postnatal growth retardation Hypertrophic cardiomyopathy Kyphoscoliosis Proptosis Headache Hypogonadism Clinodactyly Rod-cone dystrophy Vomiting Coloboma Cardiomyopathy Fever Splenomegaly Tics Myopia Brachydactyly Pain Myopathy Cataract Sparse hair Abnormal cardiac septum morphology Elevated alkaline phosphatase Abdominal distention Bicuspid aortic valve Plagiocephaly Left ventricular hypertrophy Amblyopia Clumsiness Hypotrichosis Coarctation of aorta Primary amenorrhea Ventricular hypertrophy Low posterior hairline Facial asymmetry Amenorrhea Dental malocclusion Eczema Abnormal bleeding Brain neoplasm Bruising susceptibility Triangular face Leukemia Pulmonic stenosis Skin tags Overfolded helix Abnormality of the pancreas Abnormal pyramidal sign Dyskinesia Malabsorption Nausea and vomiting Irritability Neurological speech impairment Developmental regression Weight loss Fatigue Gastrointestinal hemorrhage Hypertonia Gait disturbance Dysarthria Visual impairment Flexion contracture Third degree atrioventricular block Rhabdomyosarcoma Abnormality of neuronal migration Paresthesia Migraine Bradycardia Dysgraphia Agnosia Glioblastoma multiforme Leiomyosarcoma Pancreatic adenocarcinoma Death in early adulthood Amaurosis fugax Prostate cancer Intestinal polyposis Memory impairment Pituitary adenoma Hepatocellular carcinoma Ovarian neoplasm Colon cancer Basal cell carcinoma Visual field defect Breast carcinoma Hemiplegia/hemiparesis Atrioventricular block Hypercapnia Benign neoplasm of the central nervous system Generalized tonic-clonic seizures with focal onset Small for gestational age Failure to thrive Somatosensory auras Auditory auras Deja vu Auras Focal seizures without impairment of consciousness or awareness Auditory hallucinations Decreased fetal movement Aphasia Focal seizures with impairment of consciousness or awareness Mutism Palpitations Focal seizures Neuroma Neoplasm of the nervous system Prolonged QT interval Oligohydramnios Abnormal autonomic nervous system physiology Abnormality of the autonomic nervous system Hypoventilation Abnormality of temperature regulation Neoplasm of the central nervous system Triangular mouth Hypoxemia Chronic lung disease Chronic constipation Polycythemia Abnormality of the mouth Breathing dysregulation Sleep apnea Abnormal lung morphology Abnormality of the cardiovascular system Postural instability Apnea Respiratory tract infection Short nose Central sleep apnea Neoplasm of the thyroid gland Neoplasm of the skeletal system Nevus flammeus Renal insufficiency Iris coloboma Papule Abnormality of the cerebral white matter Abnormality of the liver Intellectual disability, moderate EEG abnormality Glaucoma Hypertension Stroke Localized neuroblastoma Increased number of skin folds Abnormality of the scrotum Upper limb asymmetry Median cleft palate Broad eyebrow Ureterocele Periorbital fullness Retinal detachment Gliosis Hypoplastic nipples Emphysema Renal neoplasm Abnormality of the respiratory system Multiple renal cysts Gingivitis Multiple cafe-au-lait spots Prominent occiput Cortical dysplasia Polycystic kidney dysplasia Tachycardia Ventricular tachycardia Aortic aneurysm CNS hypomyelination Hypopigmented skin patches Aplasia/Hypoplasia of the corpus callosum Cardiomegaly Hypopigmentation of the skin Brain atrophy Lower limb asymmetry Irregular hyperpigmentation Abnormality of creatine metabolism Hypospadias Retinopathy Telecanthus Umbilical hernia High forehead Abnormality of the genital system Narrow mouth Brachycephaly Microphthalmia Blepharophimosis Long philtrum Hypoplasia of the corpus callosum Wide nasal bridge Cleft palate Hearing impairment Urinary tract neoplasm Cardiac diverticulum Neoplasm of the rectum Abnormality of the pinna Microtia External ear malformation Thickened skin Cerebellar vermis atrophy Long fingers Overlapping toe Tricuspid regurgitation Abnormality of the musculature Phimosis Scrotal hypoplasia Optic nerve hypoplasia Generalized hirsutism Severe global developmental delay Hypertrichosis Dandy-Walker malformation Abnormality of the face Short palpebral fissure Full cheeks Abnormality of the skin Microcornea Flat face Postductal coarctation of the aorta

-If you liked this article maybe you will also find interesting the following in-depth articles about other rare diseases, like Microphthalmia and Pulmonary hypoplasia, related diseases and genetic alterations Ventricular septal defect and Skeletal dysplasia, related diseases and genetic alterations
+If you liked this article maybe you will also find interesting the following in-depth articles about other rare diseases, like Microphthalmia and Pulmonary hypoplasia, related diseases and genetic alterations Ventricular septal defect and Generalized tonic-clonic seizures, related diseases and genetic alterations